 UNITED WAY OF CENTRAL NEW MEXICO

-Job Title: Director of Community Investments Department: Impact
+Job Title: CONNECT 211 Coordinator Department: Impact

-Salary Classification: Level III Location: Albuquerque
+Salary Classification: Level II

-Headquartered in Albuquerque, United Way of Central New Mexico (UWCNM) serves the people of five counties: Bernalillo, Sandoval, Santa Fe, Torrance, and Valencia.
+Headquartered in Albuquerque, United Way of Central New Mexico (UWCNM) serves the people of five counties: Bernalillo, Sandoval, Torrance, Santa Fe, and Valencia.
 Its mission is to bring people and resources together to measurably improve lives and strengthen our communities.

 UWCNM brings together donors, businesses, nonprofits, government, and others to create better solutions to our community’s challenges.
-Our programs and donor dollars ensure that individuals and families in central New Mexico have the opportunity to achieve potential through education, that they are healthy and safe, are financially stable and live life with dignity.
+Our programs and donor dollars ensure that individuals and families in Central New Mexico have the opportunity to achieve potential through education, that they are healthy and safe, are financially stable and live life with dignity.

-In addition, UWCNM has a strong commitment to Diversity, Equity and Inclusion and upholds the following values:
+UWCNM has a strong commitment to Diversity, Equity and Inclusion and upholds the following values:

 - We value the visible and invisible qualities that make you who you are.